seveibar/cyberpunk-2077-mandarin-chinese-anki/README.md

 deck.
 Anki is a spaced repitition system for learning Chinese, it's one of the most widely used tools for memorizing vocabulary and phrases for learning Chinese.

-There are about 70,000 audio files in the full anki deck.
+There are about 75,000 audio files in the full anki deck.

 > I used Traditional Chinese for this deck, but you can regenerate it for simplifed
 > chinese using the same steps.
 The audio is the same for both written forms.

-## TODO
+## FAQ

-- Order items by difficulty (can we guess based on the length/HSK-level of the sentence?)
+### How are the items ordered?

+I ordered the items by difficulty using a [naive HSK grader](https://github.com/seveibar/hsk-grader)

+### How can I get the full 70k deck with audio?

+It's probably not a good idea for me to post all the audio files b/c DMCA.
+However you can repeat the steps in development to get the deck if you have the game installed.
+If there's a way to make the deck sharable in Anki, I'd love to add a link here.

 ## Development